Installation manual Zivver OWA add-in

 18. Set Match sender address in message to Header.

-19. Click Next.
-Then, click Finish.
+19. Click Next, then click Finish.

-20. Wait a few seconds.
-Then, click Done.
+20. Wait a few seconds, then click Done.

-Now you can set the priority.
+You can now set the priority.

 21. Select the new rule.